nomadicpeople/linux_tutorial/docs/05-Security-and-File-Permissions/04-SSH.md

  - Your local SSH client establishes a connection with the remote SSH server.
 The connection is then forwarded to a resource within the trusted internal network.
 SSH connections are established, and security efforts can concentrate on the intermediary SSH server rather than individual resources in a network.

  - To use SSH tunneling in Linux, you need to provide your client with the source and destination port numbers, as well as the location of the destination server.
-The location can either be an IP address or a hostname.
+The location can either be an IP address or a [hostname](https://en.wikipedia.org/wiki/Hostname).
 A hostname is an alternative to an IP address.
 Instead of a string of numbers, a machine is identified by a label that is unique within the network.

+ ### The basics
  To create a local port forward add the -L parameter to the ssh command line.
  ```
  ssh -L <local_port>:<destination_ip_address>:<destination_port> <user_name>@<remote_ip_address>